A Quiet Life of Desperation

 We experience fear when confronted with uncertainties.
 But success demands continue to act, moving according to expected outcomes without certainty of success.
 The courageous accept this uncertainty, trusting in their strength and leaning on outside support.
 Condemned to live with uncertainty, we must manage fear and act with confidence.
 If we agonize over the unknowns, anxiety decreases opportunities for growth, forcing more attention to survival.
 Too much fear stagnates growth.

-We avoid novel experiences, because of distasteful pasts with novelty.
+We avoid novel experiences, because of distasteful past experiences with novelty.
 Our fear impacts the future.
 Avoidance offers security but with a heavy cost.
 Unhappy relationships continue, unfulfilling jobs remain, and dissatisfaction spreads.
-We complain about the pain but fail to create a remedy to change reoccurring themes.
+We complain about the pain but fail to create a remedy to change recurring themes.
 Our complaints fulfill a need, fooling the mind, addressing the discomfort, but never implementing an active solution.

 Suffering and Life of Desperation